knifeyspoony/ai-chat-bootstrap/packages/ai-chat-bootstrap/README.md

 ### 1. Define the shadcn tokens

 Add (and customize) the light/dark palette in `globals.css`.
 Keep the block outside of `@layer base` so it is not hoisted in front of our imports.
+Install `tw-animate-css` alongside the library—it exports the shared keyframes our popovers, menus, and dialogs expect.

 ```css
 /* globals.css */